cebrini/100-days-of-code/log.md

 **Today's Progress:** attempted to solve some of the other Intermediate Algorithm problems.

 **Thoughts:** Didn't seem to be making much head way with the Roman Numerial Converter, so I made an attempt at solving some of the other algorithm challenges.

+### Day 17-19:  Aug 14, 2016

+**Today's Progress:** Finally completed another challenge!

+**Thoughts:** Yes I was a bad boy and didn't add to this log for several days.
+But, in my defense I was working on coding.
+I just didn't feel like I was making progress at the time.
+However, I broke through one of my blocks and completed another Intermediate Algorithm challenge from @freecodecamp.
+The challenge?
+Binary Agents.